join-the-flock/nest/documentation/books/the_flutter_framework_book/src/01-elementary_steps/01-configuring-the-environment.md

 ```

 Please note that a full test execution requires significant time.
 As illustrated
-in the image below, the complete suite took over 6 minutes to run:
+in the image below, the complete suite took over 6 minutes to run (depending on
+the machine, it may take even longer):

 ![Test running](./assets/002-test_execution_finished.png)